 18. WHERE CAN I FIND MORE INFORMATION ON BATTERIES?

 The best source of information about your battery is the manufacturer who made it.
 Some manufacturers do any excellent job of informing and educating their customers about their batteries, by enclosing the information with each battery or on their Web sites.
-Ideally, the battery manufacturer should print the most important consumer information on the battery label such as capacity and performance specifications, 100% State-of-Charge definitions, charging voltages, etc. If this information is not readily available, request it from the manufacturer, distributor or dealer.
-If they are unwilling to provide it, please use another manufacturer's product.
+Ideally, the battery manufacturer should print the most important consumer information on the battery label such as capacity and performance specifications, 100% State-of-Charge and State-of-Health definitions, charging voltages, etc. If this information is not readily available, request it from the manufacturer, distributor or dealer.
 This information is absolutely essential to properly charging and maintaining the battery and obtaining the optimal performance, capacity and service life from your investment.

 [Home] [Top] [Next>>>]